Bitpainter75/borg-hetzner/README.md

 - The `config/` directory is mounted **read-only** into the container
 - SSH key must be `chmod 600`
 - Keep your `BORG_PASSPHRASE` safe — without it, archives cannot be decrypted
+- For local targets, ensure the destination directory is only accessible to trusted users

 ## Requirements

+- Docker with Docker Compose
-- Hetzner Storagebox with SSH/SFTP access and public key authentication enabled
+- **SSH target:** Hetzner Storagebox (or any SSH server) with public key authentication and BorgBackup installed
-- BorgBackup installed on the Storagebox (Hetzner provides this by default)
+- **Local target:** A locally mounted drive or network share — no additional software required